Penny-Pinching Paradise: Cheap Places to Stay in Derry/Londonderry Without Selling Your Passport

 Bed and Breakfast Beauties ($60-$80/night)

 Serendipity House on 26 Great James Street offers double rooms from $65/night including a full Irish breakfast – a morning meal containing roughly 800-1000 calories, or what most American hotels would call “three continental breakfasts plus a waffle.”
-The hosts provide the kind of local insight no hotel concierge could match, such as which pubs have the best traditional music sessions and which tourist traps to avoid.
+The hosts provide the kind of local insight no hotel concierge could match, such as which pubs have the best traditional music sessions and which tourist traps to avoid – invaluable advice for crafting a comprehensive Derry/Londonderry itinerary.

 Bridge BandB on Magazine Street charges around $75/night for rooms with views of the Peace Bridge, a pedestrian span connecting the predominantly Catholic “Cityside” with the historically Protestant “Waterside.”
 The BandB’s Georgian architecture reflects the city’s complex history, with ceiling heights that would make modern developers weep with envy.
 Each room comes equipped with tea/coffee making facilities – an amenity that sounds mundane until you experience the peculiar comfort of a proper cup of tea after a rainy Irish afternoon.